 Let’s gather the automation benefits for IT Operations.
 Automation is an investment, which comes at a cost, effort and needs good planning.
 Returns are not immediate, or may never come if the whole automation journey is not planned correctly.

 The ultimate goal of automation is to eliminate human involvement.
 So, all benefits derive from reducing the human factor.

 Why to avoid human involvement

-As an IT industry average, we know that human errors account for roughly 32% of downtime and process errors for another 32% (see this post).
+As an average, we know that human errors account for roughly 32% of downtime and process errors for another 32% (see this post).
 So, the most obvious benefit of less human involvement is reducing downtime.

 a.
 Tactical Benefits

 - Service quality – higher IT reliability, consistency, robustness, and predictability